Udhailiyah: History

 The camp was originally a bachelor camp set up for drilling crews.
 In the late 1970s it was expanded extensively to accommodate western employees with families.
 Beginning in 1977, the camp began taking in additional employees with families as the Gas Gathering Program began to take shape.
 Providing housing for Aramco's Gas Projects Division and their principal contractors, Fluor Arabia, Santa Fe, C.E.
 Lummus, and others, a camp expansion that included green belts, adobe style town houses, and a new Kindergarten-through-ninth-grade school was designed by a California architecture firm.
 The camp was "mothballed" in the late 1980s following the completion of Phase IIA of the Gas Program, and reopened in the early 1990s near the end of Operation Desert Storm.
 In the years following Desert Storm, management kept the camp open and quietly played down any connection between Western personnel and the US military presence in the kingdom.
-Udhailiyah had originally been built to accommodate far more people than were now housed there.
+Udhailiyah had originally been built to accommodate far more people than the amount that were housed.

-On 13 May 2015, a fire erupted at Udhailiyah's dining hall, thought due to a malfunction with the primary oven of the restaurant.
+On 13 May 2015, a fire erupted at Udhailiyah's dining hall, the Jebel Complex, thought due to a malfunction with the primary oven of the restaurant.
 No casualties were reported.
+Subsequently the dining hall was rebuilt into a facility called the House of Jasmin, which accommodates the Lotus Restaurant, the Falcon Snack Bar, a library, bowling alley and games center.

 The Udhailiyah compound is reserved for Saudi Aramco employees with families, and some contractor employees with families.

 Transportation

 Airport

 There is a small single strip airport near Udhailiyah (Udhayliyah Airport) operated by Saudi Aramco and not open for commercial air traffic.
-Saudi Aramco also utilizes the nearby Al-Ahsa International Airport in Hofuf which is 30 km away from Udhailiyah and operates international flights to regional destinations such as Dubai and Doha.
-Full international air transportation is available at the King Fahd International Airport, about 190 km away.
+Saudi Aramco also utilizes the nearby Al-Ahsa International Airport in Hofuf which is 45 km away from Udhailiyah and operates international flights to regional destinations such as Dubai and Doha.
+Full international air transportation is available at the King Fahd International Airport, about 200 km away.